 Do I need to get a tablet?
 If so, what kind?

-If you are a student majoring in Elementary Education who has already earned at least 30 credit hours by the beginning of the Fall 2014 semester, you are required to purchase and bring an iPad, beginning on the first day of class.
+If you are a student majoring in Elementary Education, once you have earned at least 30 credit hours by the beginning of the upcoming semester, you are required to purchase and bring an iPad, beginning on the first day of class.
 Where you purchase your device is your choice.
-If you are a Block 3 student teacher in Fall 2014, participation is optional.

-Specifically, we recommend an iPad Air WiFi, 32 GB tablet.
+Specifically, we recommend an iPad Air WiFi, 32 GB tablet (Generation 1 or 2).
 This will benefit you because this device...

 - is Apple’s latest generation, this device’s remaining lifespan is 3-4 years; see the university’s lifespan predictions at www.emporia.edu/it/help/ipad.html

 - can access the iLife and iWorks apps for free (Pages, Numbers, iPhoto, iMovie, GarageBand, and Keynote)

 - can use the latest version of apps

 - is more light weight